djplaner/garden/about.md

 ## My Services

-Here at Sandy's Gardening & Landscape Designs I offer a full and comprehensive range of services, from general garden maintenance to full-scale design and 'builds'.
-While my services cover a full and diverse range (yes I even offer holiday care too!) they are all a reflection of who I am and what I believe are important in relation to gardening and landscaping.
+We offer a comprehensive range of services, from [general garden maintenance](/gardening/) to [full-scale design and 'builds'](/design/).
+While my services cover a diverse range (yes I even offer holiday care too!) they are all a reflection of who I am and what I believe are important in relation to gardening and landscaping.

 I am passionate about the planet and just as passionate about the notion of superior service.
 Therefore, in every service I provide I'm always thinking of how I can make it more sustainable and eco-friendly.
 I also place the highest value on giving and receiving exceptional customer service.